How it works

 Fees

-Summary of the fees charged with respect to your Defined Benefit Division account and the Balanced investment option (accumulation component).
-Read the Product Disclosure Statement (PDF, 2.5 MB) for the full details of our product fees, including how and when they're paid.
+Summary of the fees and costs associated with your Defined Benefit Division account and based on the Balanced investment option for your accumulation component.
+Different investment options have different fees and costs.
+Read the Product Disclosure Statement (PDF, 1.54 MB) for the full details of our product fees, including how and when they're paid.

 Type of fee Amount

-3 The investment fees and costs and transaction costs for other investment options are set out in the product disclosure statement.
-They are calculated on the same basis, and paid at the same frequency and in the same manner as the Balanced investment option.
+3 The investment fees and costs and transaction costs for other investment options are set out in section ‘Fees and other costs’, and are calculated on the same basis, and paid at the same frequency and in the same manner as for the Balanced investment option.

 Choose your super product

-You can choose whether to stay in the DBD or transfer to the Accumulation 2 product.
-Accumulation 2 offers accumulation-only super that still comes with insurance and you can choose how to invest all of your super.
+You can generally choose whether to stay in the DBD or transfer to the Accumulation 2 product any time within 2 years of joining the DBD.
+Accumulation 2 offers accumulation-only super that still comes with insurance (where eligible) and you can choose how to invest your super from a range of investment options.

 Remember, you can only make this choice once.
 If you do transfer, you can’t go back to the DBD.